BryantSteed/projectRSA/rsa-project-report.md

 ![img](prime_gen_order_1-3_time.png)

-As you can see in this plot of emperical data, O(n^4) is clearly not the correct growth order for generating prime numbers.
+As you can see in this plot of empirical data, O(n^4) is clearly not the correct growth order for generating prime numbers.
 Another plot of this would show that O(n^4) was completely out of bounds such that you couldn't even see the observed line!

 Instead, it appears that the observed is somewhere in between O(n^2) and O(n^3),